ahrefs/atd/doc/atd-howto-protocol-upgrades.rst

 field becomes optional, when an enum case is added, or when certain elements get renamed.

+If you only need backward compatibility, ``atddiff --backward`` will report only findings that break backward compatibility.
+Likewise, ``atddiff --forward`` will report only findings that break forward compatibility.
+If your ATD interface is large or messy and you care only about problems affecting specific types, the ``--types`` filter will show only the findings that affect these types.

 In practice, we usually don't have two versions of the same source file checked out as separate files but they exist in ``git`` or some other tracking system.
 With git, comparing two versions of the same